Family Dispute Resolution

 Family mediators must have certain qualifications.
 They must:

-- Be a member of the Law Society of Saskatchewan, Family Mediation Canada, the ADR Institute of Saskatchewan, or a member of the Dispute Resolution Office’s (Government of Saskatchewan) Family Mediation Team.
+- be a member of a recognized organization, such as the Law Society of Saskatchewan, Family Mediation Canada, the ADR Institute of Saskatchewan, or a member of the Dispute Resolution Office’s (Government of Saskatchewan) Family Mediation Team

 - 21 hours of training on family dynamics in separation and divorce